Informatievlaanderen/VSDS-Tech-Docs/docs/_quickstart/Publish_LDES.md

 <br>

 {: .note }
 This quick start example demonstrates only a small amount of the capabilities of the LDES Server.
-For more information about the LDES server, please consult the [LDES Server Manual](https://github.com/Informatievlaanderen/VSDS-LDESServer4J).
+For more information about the LDES server, please consult the [Configuring a new Event Stream](https://informatievlaanderen.github.io/VSDS-LDESServer4J/configuration/event-stream) in the [LDES Server Manual](https://informatievlaanderen.github.io/VSDS-LDESServer4J/).

 ## Before starting